Daniel-Wittgenstein/inchiostro-website/docs-source.md

 # Distributing your game

 ## Building an Asset Map

-    If you are using Inkberry, in the top bar click "Build" -> "Build Asset Map"
+If you are using Inkberry, in the top bar click "Build" -> "Build Asset Map".
 This will create a single file called "xAssetMapAuto.js" in your project folder.
 The file contains all of your game assets.
 You can distribute your game with this file INSTEAD OF your assets folder.

 The disadvantage is that the "xAssetMapAuto.js" file will be a bit bigger than your assets are by themselves.
 The advantage is that your game will play more nicely with browser when players run the game from a local file.
 If you are uploading your game to a server anyway, you shouldn't do this, it's just a trick for offline gaming, really.
 (You can also create two separate versions, one for uploading and one for local play.)

 # Common Issues